spmjs/node-scp2/README.md

 })
 ```

-Download a file from server:
+Download a file from the server:

 ```js
 client.scp('admin:password@example.com:/home/admin/file.txt', './', function(err) {
 })
 ```

-Download a file from server in another way:
+Download a file from the server specifying the destination as an object:

 ```js
 client.scp({